 PROMESA was passed by the U.S. Congress, and signed into law by President Obama, and it was promoted as a way to manage Puerto Rico's more than $70 billion of debt.
 However, it has severely undermined the island's political autonomy.
 One of its measures, for example, decreased the hourly minimum wage in Puerto Rico to $4.24 (about $3 less than the US federal minimum wage).

 The door is surrounded by lithographs of famous Puerto Rican artists made by the collective Grabadores por Grabadores.

 I spotted that black and white flag hanging on a few buildings around the city, including the one below in Old San Juan.

 The issues surrounding the relationship between the U.S. and the commonwealth of Puerto Rico are complex.
 Puerto Ricans are U.S. citizens, and they can fight in our wars.
 Yet, they cannot vote for our president.
 They also don't have full representation in our government, and the commonwealth doesn't receive the same benefits that U.S. states do.

 In June 2017, Puerto Ricans overwhelmingly voted in favor of statehood, yet only 25% of people eligible to vote did so (with many people boycotting the referendum).
 And even if a majority of Puerto Ricans had turned up and voted in favor of becoming a state (they could also vote to keep the same relationship or become independent), Congress would still need to approve it, which seems unlikely.

-If you want to learn more, this article has a good overview, and keep an eye on the news, because there’s another vote coming up in October 2017.
+If you want to learn more, this article has a good overview.

 Old San Juan is situated on an island.
 Wherever you go, you're surrounded by water whether it's the Atlantic Ocean or San Juan Bay.